App Development For The Sharing Economy

-The rapid rise of these new, fully mobile personal computers has likewise given us the rapid rise of the app.
-Already, billions of dollars have been earned by app developers.
+Smartphones have enjoyed a greater market share than PCs for several years now.
+The rapid rise of these new, fully mobile personal computers has likewise given us the rapid rise of the app, and therefore, the app sharing economy.

 As you enter this market, or seek to extend your presence with additional apps and related services, the question quickly becomes: what should your app do?
 What will make your app thrive?
 Consider developing an app that leverages one of the fastest growing economic trends around the world: the sharing economy.